 Are Landlord – Tenant Issues Residential Or Commercial In Nature?

-We handle residential and commercial tenant issues, primarily residential, meaning the rental of a home, or apartment, but there are separate statutes that govern residential and commercial properties.
+We handle residential and commercial tenant issues, including the rental of a home or apartment.
+There are separate statutes that govern residential and commercial properties.
 They are really two different areas of law.
 Additionally, the scale of cases is much greater in commercial disputes, and we do have a couple of those types of cases going on now.
 They have been much longer, and more involved than residential cases.

 What Are The Most Common Types Of Real Estate Disputes That Your Firm Tends To Handle?

 Most of our cases are property owners trying to evict tenants, and very often, it will be a communication breakdown with poor tenants.
 Those types of situations are strictly, where a proprietor will involve attorneys, because they have tried and failed to communicate with the tenants in a negotiation process.
 We have had some situations where roommates are unclear about the agreements.
 At this point, most people will hire an attorney, because there is nothing in writing and it is very complicated to figure out exactly what the situation should be.
 In those types of situations, we would analyze the legal and factual basis to try to sort it out, so we can help everyone involved.
 Sometimes, we have foreclosures and those can be a bit involved too.